Audio

 Skills

-• Pre-production, field reporting,
+• Pre-production, field reporting, remote interviews,

-post-production for audio storytelling and podcasts
+and post-production for audio storytelling and podcasts

 • Music theory, sound design,